-- Details for undergraduate courses
+Details for undergraduate courses

-- Level 3 core unit in the Communication and Media Studies; Science Communication major sequences
+	- Level 3 option in the Communication and Media Studies major sequence

 	- Level 3 elective

 	- Indicative assessments in this unit are as follows: (1) attendance and participation; (2) quizzes; and (3) news, feature and professional writing exercises.
 Further information is available in the unit outline.